 “…I knew for sure it was time for a break.”

 I just stared at him.
 I didn’t know what to say.
-As I kept replaying his words in my head..trying to jumble them into something that wasn’t a breakup (A break?
-A break is short..it’s not forever, right?), my heart sunk like a souffle at a Stomp revival.
-This was for real – he was ending ‘us’..but it still hadn’t sunk in completely.
+I kept replaying his words in my head..trying to jumble them into something that wasn’t a breakup (A break?
+A break is short..it’s not forever, right?), my heart fell like a souffle at a Stomp revival.
+This was for real – he was ending ‘us’, but it still hadn’t sunk in completely.
 I thought I could change his mind, or so I convinced myself.

 I started to shiver.
 It was mildly chilly, but not enough to produce a shiver like that.
 This was a devatastion/shock shiver.
-He rubbed my arms with his warm hands..look..he’s touching me affectionately..it’s NOT over!
+He rubbed my arms with his warm hands.
+He’s touching me affectionately..it’s NOT over!
+I kept trying to convince myself.

 We got into the car and I tried to speak, but I couldn’t.
 My mouth was full of sawdust and my tongue had morphed into a thick, woolly sock .
-I was parched from the suddenness of it all.
-His love always saturated me..and now I was drying up like a piece of driftwood washed ashore and beneath a hot sun for days.
+I was parched from the suddenness and enormity of it all.
+His love always saturated me and now I was drying up like a piece of driftwood washed ashore and beneath a hot sun for days.
 Somehow, I managed to choke out;

 “I need something to drink.”